Efimovian states of three charged particles: Three-dimensional Coulomb potential

-Here the first term on the right-hand side is the unperturbed binding energy of a hydrogenlike atom presented in Eq.~(\ref{eq:hydrogen}), whereas the rest originates from the Coulomb potential produced by the far separated heavy particle.
+Here the first term on the right-hand side is the unperturbed excited-state energy of a hydrogenlike atom presented in Eq.~(\ref{eq:hydrogen}), whereas the rest originate from the Coulomb potential produced by the far-separated heavy particle.
 In particular, the third term is the energy shift due to the linear Stark effect.

-\section{Efimovian states}
+\subsection{Efimovian states}

-With Eq.~(\ref{eq:energy}) substituted into the Schr\"odinger equation~(\ref{eq:heavy}) for the heavy particles, we obtain
+With Eq.~(\ref{eq:charge_energy}) substituted into the Schr\"odinger equation~(\ref{eq:charge_heavy}) for the heavy particles, we obtain

 where the center-of-mass motion is separated and $M\equiv M_1M_2/(M_1+M_2)$ is the reduced mass.
-We note that the Coulomb potentials $\sim1/R$ are cancelled out and the effective interaction induced by the light particle is dominated by the scale-invariant attraction of $1/R^2$ at a large separation $R\gg a_0$.
+We note that the Coulomb potentials $\sim1/R$ cancel out and the residual effective interaction induced by the light particle is dominated by the scale-invariant attraction of $1/R^2$ at a large separation $R\gg a_0$.
 This is none other than the dipole-charge interaction with the dipole always pointing to the charge as a consequence of fast motion of the light particle.
-We also note that all the results presented so far and thus below hold even when one of the heavy particles at $\R_2$ has the opposite charge of $-q$ by choosing $\<\hat\R\cdot\r\>=-3(d+1)a_0/4$.

 It is now straightforward to show that the two heavy particles form an infinite sequence of loosely bound states obeying discrete scale invariance~\cite{Landau-Lifshitz}.
 By separating the radial and angular variables as in Eq.~(\ref{eq:separation}) with the angular momentum (parity for $d=1$) denoted by $L$, the radial wave function for $E<\E_{n=2}$ is provided by the modified Bessel function in the form of $\Psi_L(R)=R^{1-d/2}K_{is_L}(\kappa R)$, where $\kappa\equiv\sqrt{2M(\E_{n=2}-E)/\hbar^2}$ and